wp-papi/compatibility/README.md

 ## Coding style

-You can check if your contribution passes the styleguide by installing [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) and running the following in your Papi directory:
+You can check if your contribution passes the styleguide by installing [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) and running the following in your compatibility directory:

 ```
 $ vendor/bin/phpcs -s --extensions=php --standard=phpcs.xml src/